zachvalenta/jvns.ca/content/post/2018-12-29-some-initial-nonparametric-statistics-notes.markdown

 This is all extremely stream of consciousness and I only spent 2 hours trying to work through this, but some things I think I learned in the last couple hours are:

-1. maybe having more data is exponentially better?
+1. maybe having more data is exponentially better? (is this true??)
 1. "consistency" of an estimator is a thing, not all estimators are consistent
 1. understanding when/why nonparametric bootstrap estimators are consistent in general might be very hard (the proof that the bootstrap median estimator is consistent already seems very